 Sometimes, the Ethernet port or the adapter can be the reason for this error.
 Open the Troubleshoot page in Windows Settings panel, and run the Network Adapter Troubleshooter.

-If you know the process, you can also try to clean the adapter or Ethernet port manually.
+If you are familiar with the process, you can also attempt to clean the adapter or Ethernet port manually.

 That’s all!